Normalisation 1: principles

 - Lass, Roger.
 The Cambridge History of the English Language Volume II 1066-1479, Cambridge University Press 1992; p50

 - Johannesson, Nils-Lennart.
-East Midland dialect features in Orrmulum Project, 2017.
+East Midland dialect features, formerly housed at the Orrmulum Project.
 NB - follow the numbered links for details on Phonology and the lengthening and shortening of vowels.
 Installing fonts will make these pages easier to read.

 - Burrow and Turville-Petre.
 A Book of Middle English Second Edition, Blackwell Publishers, 1992